 Could a recruiter spot my skills and achievements at a glance?

-Following our writing and formatting will help guarantee your resume is ATS-friendly.
+Following these writing and formatting tips will help guarantee your resume is ATS-friendly.

 Choosing the perfect resume template should be based on your job and industry.